 - Add text, media such as images and videos, and links to properties in different content types such as adding a product description.
 See Managing content.

 - Create links to entries in the product catalog using the Link tool.
 You can create links to catalog content from the rich-text editor or from a link property in the content.
-In each case, you can select a catalog entry in the link tool dialog.
+In either case, you can select a catalog entry in the link tool dialog.

 - Publish changes directly on the website, or schedule it for later publishing.